bitovi/academy/src/typescript/7-generics.md

 @page typescript/generics Generics
 @parent typescript 7

-@description Using Generics in TypeScript.
+@description Learn about what Generics are, why they are useful, and how to create a linked list using Generics in TypeScript.

 @body